Humble Bundle: Publishing

 In February 2017, Humble Bundle announced that it would begin to offer publisher services to developers across multiple platforms, including computer, console, and mobile devices, building upon its existing suite of services.
 Such games, such as A Hat in Time, were given a "Presented by Humble Bundle" label.
 Humble Bundle's lead for the publishing effort, John Polson, said that developers are able to pick and choose a selection of options that Humble Bundle can offer, recognizing that few publishing models are able to meet the vastly different needs of developers.
 Humble rebranded its publishing division as Humble Games in May 2020.

 In June 2020 Humble Bundle announced a Black Game Developer Fund.
-It aims to provide funding, production and marketing support via Humble Games to Black game developers.
+It aims to provide funding, production and marketing support via Humble Games to black game developers.
+On July 23, 2024, Humble Games laid off its 36-person staff.
+Humble stated that it was restructuring with the intent to continue operations amidst statements by former staff members that the company had been shut down.
+Steve Horowitz, president of parent company Ziff Davis, told staff it had tried to sell Humble Games on two occasions, citing long delays and rising costs, before deciding on layoffs.
+Remaining projects will be completed by a third-party company called The Powell Group.
+Former employees criticized Ziff Davis, a media company, for not understanding how to properly run a game publisher.